ar13pit/raspberrypi-3-usb-hub/README.md

-# raspberrypi-3-usb-hub
+# Raspberry Pi 3 Cluster USB Power Hub
-KiCAD files for Raspberry Pi 3 SMPS powered USB Hub
+The repository contains Schematic and PCB files for SMPS powered USB Power Hub for a Raspberry Pi Cluster.